ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Shared responsibility

-When consuming a cloud service, management of some security controls is transferred from the agency to the Cloud Service Provider (CSP), in this case Microsoft.
+When consuming a cloud service, management of some security controls is transferred from the Agency to the Cloud Service Provider (CSP), in this case Microsoft.
 The level of control transferred ultimately depends on the type of services being consumed i.e. cloud native or hybrid deployment and the agreement made with Microsoft.

-Whilst responsibility for controls may be shared, agencies must be conscious that security risk is not transferred to the service provider.
-It is therefore critical that agencies understand how the sharing of responsibilities impacts system risk, and what impact it may have on [Assessing and Authorising the system within their environment](https://www.cyber.gov.au/acsc/view-all-content/publications/anatomy-cloud-assessment-and-authorisation).
+Whilst responsibility for controls may be shared, Agencies must be conscious that security risk is not transferred to the service provider.
+It is therefore critical that Agencies understand how the sharing of responsibilities impacts system risk, and what impact it may have on [Assessing and Authorising the system within their environment](https://www.cyber.gov.au/acsc/view-all-content/publications/anatomy-cloud-assessment-and-authorisation).

 In general, [Microsoft defines](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility) themselves as being responsible for: